Will you pray for God's little children?

 Death is swallowed up in victory

 November is always the month where we pray for and remember our loved one's who have died.
 This month let us keep in our prayers and thoughts all children and young people who are no longer with us but who have gone to their eternal resting place.

-We also
+lost a child/children.
 Let us pray that God will give them the strength to pick up again and live in the hope of resurrection.

 When you are walking down the street